CoBrALab/RABIES/README.md

                         The original dimensions are conserved'origin' is
                         specified.***this option specifies the resampling for
-                        the --bold_only workflow (default: origin)
+                        the --bold_only workflow (default: origin) --anatomical_resampling ANATOMICAL_RESAMPLING
+                        To optimize the efficiency of registration, the provided anatomical template is resampled based on the provided input images.
+The dimension with the lowest resolution among the provided anatomical images (EPI images instead if --bold_only is True) is selected as a basis for resampling the template to isotropic resolution, if the provided resolution is lower than the original resolution of the template.
+                        Alternatively, the user can provide a custom resampling dimension.
+This allows to accelerate
+                        registration steps with minimal sampling dimensions.
+                        (default: inputs_defined)

 cluster options for running ants_dbm (options copied from twolevel_dbm.py)::
   --cluster_type {local,sge,pbs,slurm}